 How To Strengthen Your Mind And Build Core Strength With Bandhas

-Sometimes it seems like people who are strong were just born that way and that people who are not strong will never be.
-In yoga you are asked to challenge their notions of what you can and cannot do.
-If you are weak yoga asks you to be strong.
+In yoga, however, you’re asked to challenge the notions of what you can and cannot do.
+If you’re weak, yoga asks you to be strong.
 It also provides a solid technique for you to gain that strength both in the body and the mind.

 One crucial tool, called the bandhas, will give you access to a deep reservoir of power within yourself.

 The Inner Locks

 Translated as the inner locks, the bandhas will help concentrate your mind and build core strength.
 When you make contact with the inner activation needed to establish the practice of bandhas you can activate them at any time, both in your yoga practice and in your life.